ammarhakim/summer-school-cmpp/README.md

+# About

-PPPL Graduate Summer School.
-Computational Methods in Plasma Physics
+These are notes for use in PPPL's Graduate Summer School, 2019 for the course "Computational Methods in Plasma Physics" taught by Ammar Hakim.